|

 Team (CERT).

-On Saturday, April 28th, 2001 I became
+On Saturday, April 28th,

-Honda Insight.
-It replaced my 1988 Honda CRX with 168,300 miles (that still got 44mpg!).
+2001 I became the owner of a Silver 2000 Honda Insight.
+It replaced my 1988 Honda CRX with 168,300

-After owning it all these years, it is still a lot of fun to drive.
-Before the government mandated that
+miles (that still got 44mpg!).
+After owning it all these years, it is still

-Ethanol be added to gasoline, I could get a typical mileage of 75.2 MPG for a 19.6 mile trip on
+the government mandated that Ethanol be added to gasoline, I could get a

-the Insight's Fuel Consumption
+Fuel Consumption Display.
+A

-all-time best recorded mileage of 82.2 MPG is available here.
+photo of my all-time best recorded mileage of 82.2 MPG is available here.

 Various